-Children are involved at an appropriate level in setting targets in their IEPs and in IEP review meetings.
-Children should be encouraged to make judgements about their own performance against their IEP targets.
+Children are involved at an appropriate level in setting targets and in review meetings.
+Children should be encouraged to make judgements about their own performance against their targets.
 We recognise success here as we do in any other aspect of school life.